 (2) Allende was a complete disaster.
-(I describe it here https://pseudoerasmus.com/2015/05/21/the-invisible-blockade-against-allendes-chile/ ) Allende’s economic administration was both a ‘short-term’ disaster of fiscal and monetary management; and a long-term structural disaster of increasingly ‘socialising’ the economy.
+(I describe it here https://pseudoerasmus.com/2015/05/21/the-invisible-blockade-against-allendes-chile/ ) His economic administration was both a ‘short-term’ disaster of fiscal and monetary management; and a long-term structural disaster of increasingly ‘socialising’ the economy.
 Allende to some extent was unlucky because copper prices were falling during his tenure, but his mismanagement was extreme, Venezuela-like, in the face of the external shock.
 Yes, most Latin American countries have had balance of payments crises relating to commodities shocks, but seldom this extreme.

-(3) Pinochet’s first austerity programme (1973–5) was absolutely necessary in the sense that Chile’s 30% of GDP budget deficit and hyperinflation had to be reversed.
+(3) Pinochet’s first austerity programme (1973–5) was necessary in the sense that Chile’s 30% of GDP budget deficit and hyperinflation had to be reversed.
 Sorry to say, but it’s impossible to get rid of that without severe pain.
 Privatisations were undertaken, in part, because subsidies to state-owned enterprises were a major drain on Chilean public finance.
 Pinochet was indeed lucky to see rising copper prices during his part of the 1970s.

 (4) However, Pinochet also liberalised the capital account, letting in ‘hot money’ capital flows, much of which went into a real estate bubble in the late 1970s.
 Because of this, Chile faced the debt crisis in the early 1980s just as much as any other Latin American country.
-Copper prices also collapsed after the “Volcker shock” as well.
+Copper prices also collapsed after the “Volcker shock” .
 The financial austerity in the face of the debt crisis erased the economic recovery of 1973–82.
 This was purely Pinochet’s mismanagement and incompetence.
 He was no better than Mexican presidents, in this regard.

-(6) Clearly, Chile is much closer to the neoliberal paradigm, albeit with anomalies, than Chile was in 1969 or 1973.
+(6) But Pinochet’s structural reforms largely survived his rule — albeit with more redistribution under democratic governments, more ‘light’ industrial policy, as well as capital account controls, which were actually implemented by Pinochet after 1982.
+Clearly, Chile is much closer to the neoliberal paradigm, albeit with anomalies, than Chile was in 1969 or 1973.
 Denying that is tantamount to denying that the rest of Latin America is also closer to the neoliberal paradigm today than it was in 1975 or 1980.